jobe3774/raspend/raspend/README.md

 ### The command part

-Now lets have a look at the command interface of **raspend**.
+Now let's have a look at the command interface of **raspend**.
 If you want to know which commands are available you can request **/cmds**.
 Then the response for the above mentioned example would be:

 ```
 {